joaomilho/Enterprise/README.md

 These classes can have a constructor, so that if they _were_ used, they _could_ receive params.
 Since constructors do not return, they must be `void`.
-Since the methods can't be overriden – or used – they're also `final` and `unnecessary`:
+Since the methods can't be overridden – or used – they're also `final` and `unnecessary`:

 ```java
 final unnecessary class fucNutFreeUserManager {